Freshfields recruits veteran M&A partner from Shearman & Sterling

 (This Sept.
-15 story changes the 10th paragraph to reflect that Presser was not practicing law at Paine & Partners)
+15 story has been corrected to change the 10th paragraph to reflect that Presser was not practicing law at Paine & Partners)

 The London-based international law firm Freshfields Bruckhaus Deringer has hired a veteran M&A lawyer from New York-based Shearman & Sterling, according to two people familiar with the matter.